 Why?
 Common repetitive software functions running in the network vs. the host mean far less software.
 If you're a big shop today, you run different versions of Veritas Volume Manager on your Solaris or Windows boxes, HP/IBM/SGI etc. If those core functions ran in the fabric, you'd support only a handful of platforms--vs. hundreds or thousands of servers.

 Then, there's array-based intelligence: Move it into the network and you can eliminate the hardware tie-down.
 You can replicate anything to anything if the function is software in the network, not microcode on the box.
 In order to have true smarts, there has to be brains at every point in the wire, including in the network.

-As much as vendors talk about putting the smarts in the
+As much as vendors talk about putting the smarts

 Instead, a better way for users to get comfy with this new intelligence manifestation is to incrementally add some smarts in a very benign way.
 "Network storage services" (NSS) platforms is the term we've coined to describe this.
 NSS platforms provide an off-switch way to add intelligence to existing networks, and easily remove it.